 The First Steps for Making an Adoption Plan

 The first step in making an adoption plan is understanding what an adoption plan actually is.
 Every adoption plan is different.
 However, what most adoption plans have in common are they are usually written out by the expectant mother or expectant parents and worked through with their adoption agency or adoption attorney.
 An adoption plan will include various details of the pregnancy, adoption, and post-adoption plans after finalization.
-Adoption is a lifelong process and an adoption plan sets the foundation for the rest of your adoption journey if you choose to make an adoption plan for you and your baby.
+Adoption is a lifelong process and an adoption plan sets the foundation for the rest of your adoption journey if you choose to make an adoption plan for yourself and your baby.

 An adoption plan is basically a description of the details defining what you want for your baby in terms of his or her adoptive family, future, and how you want to be involved (or not involved) in the adoptee’s life.
 It can feel overwhelming at this stage of your journey.
 You may be unexpectedly pregnant and not even sure what you want next for you and your baby.
 You may be feeling overwhelmed even thinking of the process of adoption or your pregnancy.
 You are not alone.
 These are very normal feelings.
 The idea of an adoption plan and the details it encompasses should not be more overwhelming, but rather, it is a way for you to let go of some of the emotional stress by putting your wants and desires on paper.
 A good adoption service provider will help you each step of the way.

 How an Adoption Service Provider Can Assist you in Start Making an Adoption Plan